dalenewman/Cfg-NET/README.md

-Cfg-Net
+Cfg-NET
 =======

+##Introduction

-This is an alternative .NET configuration handler.
+Cfg-NET is an alternative .NET configuration handler.
 It is released under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0).
-The source code is on [GitHub](https://github.com/dalenewman/Cfg.Net).
+It is open source hosted on on [GitHub](https://github.com/dalenewman/Cfg.Net).

-###Configuration is Important
+##Configuration is Important
 We write similar programs.
 So similar, in fact, that changing certain variables allows us to re-use the programs.
 If we re-use them often, we're motivated to move the variables into a **configuration**.